-Since I wanted to put something out there that I didn’t feel really existed yet, I created tours that combine adventurous elements as well as authenticity and a small group atmosphere.
-Our first one is in Peru you can learn more about that here.
+Since I wanted to put something out there that I didn’t feel really existed yet, I created tours that combine adventurous elements with authenticity and a small group atmosphere.
+Our first one was in Peru.
+You can learn more about that here.

 Take care of your valuables

 Carry a dummy wallet, use gear that is theft proof, and insure your belongings so that if someone tries to rob you, you’re not too worried about it.

 Usually most unfortunate incidences around traveling just have to do with petty theft.
 By removing any resistance towards being robbed, you make it a lot easier on yourself to just enjoy your trip and not worry about losing your stuff (more on my gear here if you’d like to look at the travel insurance I use).

 Remember that most of our greatest fears never come to pass